daniyalrosli/daniyalrosli/README.md

 💬 Feel free to reach out to me at daniyalrosli@gmail.com 😊

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact: I love to explore new things, especially in the world of artificial intelligence, to further upgrade my skills

  </div>